Our store sites are divided into four categories: strategic properties, basic properties, realisation properties, and development properties.

 Kesko Group’s strategic store sites are properties that are or can be developed into large retail units.
 They involve important business interests related to the continuity of management, the flexibility of change and the financial value of the premises.
 In order to protect such interests, Kesko usually prefers to own these properties.
 In 2017, a total of 74% (2016: 64%) store sites were classified as strategic.

 Standard properties are premises owned by Kesko Group, including large properties, without a significant development need, which can be sold and leased back for the Group's business operations.
-In 2014, a total of 54% store sites were classified as strategic.
+In 2017, there were 20% (2016: 28%) basic properties.

 Realisation properties are Properties Kesko no longer has use for.

 In 2017, Kesko’s total capital expenditure in store sites amounted to €256 million (€217m).

 In terms of growth, key areas for capital expenditure are:

 At the end of 2017, the most significant store sites under construction were: